Our Board

 PROFESSIONAL DEVELOPMENT

 Sam has been working in the field of Cardiac Physiology since 2004 and has worked in both the public and private sectors, throughout Australia and overseas.
-She currently works for Genesiscare Bunbury as a Senior Cardiac Sonographer, covering outpatients, and the private and public inpatients.
+She currently works for Southwest Cardiovascular in the Southwest of WA, as a Senior Cardiac Sonographer, covering outpatients, and the private and public inpatients.
 Sam is also involved in various teaching positions including facilitating cardiac point-of-care workshops at Perth Cardiac Pocus, Notre Dame University and Bunbury Intensive Care Unit.
-She also worked as a Cardiac Sonographer at Vancouver General Hospital (2008-2209), a Clinical Cardiac Applications Specialist for Lifehealthcare from 2010 – 2012 and as a Secondary Science and Maths teacher from 2013-2017 (Busselton, Darwin, Singapore, London).
+She also worked as a Cardiac Sonographer at Vancouver General Hospital (2008-2009), a Clinical Cardiac Applications Specialist for LifeHealthcare from 2010-2012 and as a Secondary Science and Maths teacher from 2013-2017 (Busselton, Darwin, Singapore, London).
 Sam’s main professional interest lies in improving patient outcomes through quality professional development.

 Education Services and Vice Chair